 Michelle was inspired by her father, Dr. Lee Olson, who was a plant biochemist and encouraged her to appreciate and respect all of nature (weeds, bugs and all!)
 Taking long bike rides through the woods, gardening and harvesting vegetables and planting wildflowers are some of the early lessons Michelle learned from her dad and embraced as she got older.

-Fast forward, working in long-term care communities for over two decades, Michelle recognized the disconnection between older people and the natural world and was troubled at environmental design which discouraged people living in these settings from experiencing fresh air, sunlight and seasonal changes each day.
+Fast forward, working in long-term care communities for over two decades, Michelle recognized the disconnection between people and the natural world and was troubled at the environmental design which discouraged people living in these settings from experiencing fresh air, sunlight and seasonal changes each day.
 This detachment and segregation from outdoor space and others is even more apparent when people are living with dementia.
 Research demonstrates the numerous mind and body health benefits of being in natural spaces.
 It is the goal of Evergreen Minds to re-establish and celebrate these important relationships between self, nature and others.
 Being outdoors, expressing ourselves creatively, with pure acceptance is our birthright.

 What is Forest Bathing?